 - Feelings of not coping as well as you used to.

-- Changes to your periods.
 The time between periods may shorten in some women around the menopause; in others, periods may become further apart, perhaps many months apart.
-It can also be common for your periods to become a little heavier around the time of the menopause; sometimes periods can become very heavy.

-Following the menopause women's bodies may change in several ways:
+Following the menopausal transition, women's body may change in several ways:

-- Skin and hair.
 You tend to lose some skin protein (collagen) after the menopause.
 This can make your skin drier, thinner and more likely to itch.
+See our feature on How to manage skin problems at menopause.

-- Genital area.
 Lack of oestrogen tends to cause the tissues in and around your vagina to become thinner and drier.
 Learn more about vaginal dryness (atrophic vaginitis).
-These changes can take months or years to develop:
+These changes can develop months or years after menopause:

 - Your vagina may shrink a little and expand less easily during sex.
 You may experience some pain when you have sex.